 Melbourne Water is required to complete occasional maintenance works on sections of their aqueducts and pipelines/conduits.
 During periods of maintenance works, these aqueducts or pipelines could be closed for up to four weeks.
 The normal flow is likely to be interrupted, and customers should not rely on the water supply being available for the duration of the specified maintenance period.

 In the event of an unscheduled asset failure, the supply interruption could be longer than four weeks.
-Where possible, Yarra Valley Water will notify customers five days before any planned water supply interruptions.
+Where possible, Yarra Valley Water will notify customers one week before any planned water supply interruptions.
 In the case of an emergency or unplanned interruption it is not possible to provide advance notification.

 Yarra Valley Water does not guarantee the continuity of supply.
 We strongly recommend that you have an alternate supply of water to use as a contingency during periods when your untreated supply is interrupted.